Navigating Bub’s Sleep Schedule During Daylight Saving Time

 Prepare for the time change

-Start putting your infant to bed ten minutes earlier every other day two weeks before Daylight Savings begins to help them adjust.
-You can also begin the transition one week before Daylight Saving Time and finish the week after, making the adjustment period last a full two weeks.
-This allows your child to gradually adjust to the change and allows their circadian rhythm to adjust as well.
+Start putting your bub to bed ten minutes earlier every other day two weeks before daylight saving begins to help them adjust.
+You can also begin the transition one week before daylight saving time and finish the week after, making the adjustment period last a full two weeks.
+This allows your bub to gradually adjust to the change and allows their circadian rhythm to adjust as well.

 Keep the same intervals throughout the day

-The timings of your baby's daily routine should be adjusted to account for the hour time difference and the change in your baby's bedtime.
-Begin dinner a little earlier as well, so your child can maintain his or her normal sleep-wake cycle.
+The timings of your bub's daily routine should be adjusted to account for the hour time difference and the change in your bub's bedtime.
+Begin dinner a little earlier as well, so your bub can maintain his or her normal sleep-wake cycle.
 Nap time should be modified in the same way that bedtime is, by increasing it by 10 minutes every other day.

-Aside from adjusting their bedtimes and meal times, there are other strategies you can use to help your baby adjust to the new time.
-Here are some of the best tips for assisting Bub in adjusting to Daylight Savings Time.
+Aside from adjusting their bedtimes and meal times, there are other strategies you can use to help your bub adjust to the new time.
+Here are some of the best tips for assisting your bub in adjusting to daylight saving time.

-Your baby or toddler will not understand why it is lighter outside than usual.
+Your bub will not understand why it is lighter outside than usual.
 And it’s not as simple as explaining it to them.
-Keep your baby's room dark to "fool" their internal body clock into thinking it's darker than it really is.
+Keep your bub's room dark to "fool" their internal body clock into thinking it's darker than it really is.
 No matter how bright it is outside, blackout curtains can be an effective way of blocking out light.

 Stay the course